A market on the Lao-Thai border. Photo: Wikimedia Commons

 Over the past few years Lao PDR has become a better place to do business for both domestic and foreign firms.
 A number of new regulations consistent with WTO and ASEAN principles were introduced to improve predictability and transparency in regulatory environment.

 Vision and Priorities

 The sector’s 2030 vision is “a more diversified economy with creative, productive, and competitive enterprises through creating a conducive environment for enterprises”.

 The three strategic pillars to achieve this during 2016-2020 are:

-3) further deepening of our economic integration under the WTO and the ASEAN framework, including enhancing market access for Lao products and services through fulfilling multilateral and bilateral commitments and improving the regulatory and legal environment.
+- Further deepening of our economic integration under the WTO and the ASEAN framework, including enhancing market access for Lao products and services through fulfilling multilateral and bilateral commitments and improving the regulatory and legal environment.

 Under each of the three strategic pillars of the next sector five year plan, specific measures and policy interventions are proposed.
 Initial estimate indicates that a total budget of about 60 Million US Dollars will be required.
-The Sector Working Group expects to mobilize about 70 percent of this from development partners in the form of Official Development Assistance, and the remaining 30 percent will financed through the public investment program.
+The Sector Working Group expects to mobilize about 70 percent of this from development partners in the form of Official Development Assistance, and the remaining 30 percent will financed through the public investment programme.

 Read more – “A bigger role business in development – Report on the pre-consultation with the Private Sector”.

 - Mr. Sengphanomchone Inthasane, Director, DPC, Tel: 021 453982 / 020 9725 5780